kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Sign.md

 > - Necessary capabilities for number of PINs, serial communication, and output for ESP8266 module
 > - 54 digital I/O ports and multiple serial communication PIN options
 > - 3.3 V output for ESP8266 module and 16 PINs for outputs to power transistors and serial communication to external module
 > - Arduino's IDE works well with ESP8266 module
-> - Readily available from many different sources

 The specs/features above show that the product meets the required constraints.